 The Trinity doctrine did not emerge until fourth century:

-And in the West, around A.D.
+And in the West, the first usage of Trinity was around A.D.
 213, the brilliant church theologian and polemicist, Tertullian of Carthage, uses the term “Trinity” (Lat. trinitas, the cognate of the Gk. term triados):

 Again, it is true the exact English word “Trinity” is not in the Bible.
 But, as we have seen, this is a meaningless objection since there are many words that are justifiably used to communicate the truth of God, not specifically utilized in the Hebrew or Greek text (e.g., “incarnation,” “self-existent,” “omnipresence”; etc.).
 The point being that the Christian church has used many extra-biblical terminology words to convey divine revelation.
 Sola Scriptura is not simply adhering to the words of Scripture, but it is also being faithful to the teaching of Scripture.
 Regrettably, far too many people are deceived into thinking that the latter must be rejected if it does not incorporate verbatim the language of the former.